Randomized Milstein algorithm for approximation of solutions of jump-diffusion SDEs: Abstract

 \section{Abstract}

 We investigate the error of the randomized Milstein algorithm for solving scalar jump-diffusion stochastic differential equations.
-We provide a complete error analysis under substantially weaker assumptions than known in the literature.
-In case the jump-commutativity condition is satisfied, we prove optimality of the randomized Milstein algorithm by proving a matching lower bound.
+We provide a complete error analysis under substantially weaker assumptions than those known in the literature.
+In case the jump-commutativity condition is satisfied, we prove optimality of the randomized Milstein algorithm by establishing matching lower bounds.
 Moreover, we give some insight into the multidimensional case by investigating the optimal convergence rate for the approximation of jump-diffusion type L\'evys' areas.
 Finally, we report numerical experiments that support our theoretical findings.

 {\bf Keywords}: jump-diffusion SDEs, randomized Milstein algorithm, Lévy's area, $n$-th minimal error, optimality of algorithms, information-based complexity {\bf MSC} (2020): 68Q25, 65C30, 60H10